atmughrabi/AccelGraph/README.md

 * **For now there is very limited instructions and documentation, but this will all be added later.
 An example project file for the Nallatech P385-A7 card with the Altera Stratix V GX A7 FPGA will also be added later.
 The current Computing Unit (CU) implements a simple memcpy function.**

-* **This framework runs in dedicated mode and was developed to be used with Linux.**
+* **This framework runs in dedicated mode and was developed to be used with Ubuntu-Linux.**

 ## Overview